U.S. says China should stop 'bullying behaviour' in South China Sea

-KUALA LUMPUR (Reuters) - The United States called on China on Saturday to stop “bullying behaviour” in the South China Sea and said it was concerned by reports of China’s “provocative actions” aimed at offshore oil and gas developments in the disputed waters.
+KUALA LUMPUR, April 18 (Reuters) - The United States called on China on Saturday to stop “bullying behaviour” in the South China Sea and said it was concerned by reports of China’s “provocative actions” aimed at offshore oil and gas developments in the disputed waters.

 Three regional security sources said on Friday that a Chinese government survey ship was tagging an exploration vessel operated by Malaysia’s state oil company Petronas in those waters.